Elisa joined Portolano Cavallo in February 2017.

-Elisa experience includes clinical trials, release to the market, promotion and marketing of pharmaceuticals and medical devices, etc. She has also gained significant experience in matters of protection of personal data in the context of clinical trials, with particular regard to the processing of genetic data, including through biobanks.
+Her experience includes clinical trials, placing on the market, promotion and advertising of pharmaceuticals and medical devices, etc. She has also gained significant experience in matters of protection of personal data in the context of clinical trials, with particular regard to the processing of genetic data, including through biobanks.
 In addition, she often advises on Life Sciences regulatory matters in the context of M&A transactions.

 From 2010 until her arrival at Portolano Cavallo, Elisa worked at BonelliErede.
-Previously she worked in the Intellectual Property and Privacy Practice Group of Bird & Bird in Milan and before that with Studio Legale BLB and Nunziante Magrone.
+Previously she worked in the Privacy Practice Group of Bird & Bird in Milan and before that with Studio Legale BLB and Nunziante Magrone.

 From 2006 to 2010, she was Contract Professor in Public and Constitutional Law at the Università Commerciale Luigi Bocconi.